szczyglis-dev/py-gpt/README.md

 - Added a new plugin: Server (FTP/SSH) - connect to remote servers using FTP, SFTP, and SSH.
 Execute remote commands, upload, download, and more (beta).
 - Added support for Wayland in Snap/compiled versions.

-**2.6.19 (2025-08-22)**

-- Fixed: added prevention for summarizing an empty context.
-- Improved the speed of context item refreshing.

-**2.6.18 (2025-08-21)**

-- Refactor and optimizations.
-- Fix: Evolve agent stop event calling.

-**2.6.17 (2025-08-21)**

-- Optimized profile switching.
-- Fixed: setting initial splitter size on first launch.
-- Added smoother view reload.

-**2.6.16 (2025-08-20)**

-- Fixed: Attachment string joining.
-- Improved expert function calls.
-- Added sorting to the plugin list.

-**2.6.15 (2025-08-20)**

-- Added: do not change the context menu font size in text editing.
-- Added: do not reload context items on tab change if already loaded.
-- Fixed: appending of names and avatars in the stream chunk.

-**2.6.14 (2025-08-19)**

-- Fixed: Agent evaluation tool runs even if tools are disabled.
-- Extended agent response evaluation by providing the full context of the output.

-**2.6.13 (2025-08-19)**

-- Fix: Do not load the index in experts if it is not provided.
-- Fix: Load remote images in the webview.
-- Fix: Presets list refresh.
-- Optimize context items reload.

-**2.6.12 (2025-08-19)**

-- Optimized web renderer memory cleanup.

-**2.6.11 (2025-08-18)**

-- Added the ability to close the dialog window with the Esc key.
-- Made context item deletion without output refresh.
-- Optimizations.

-**2.6.10 (2025-08-17)**

-- Enhanced the handling of the context list.
-- Integrated RAG into OpenAI Agents.
-- Enhanced RAG management in Agents.
-- Added an option: Config -> Agents -> General -> Auto-retrieve additional context from RAG.
-- Included Google Docs, Maps, and Colab in the Google plugin.

-**2.6.9 (2025-08-17)**

-- Added two new agents for LlamaIndex and OpenAI: Supervisor and Worker (beta).

-**2.6.8 (2025-08-16)**

-- Fixed: updated paragraph color on theme switch.
-- Added switching to duplicated preset after creation.
-- Reduced delay after selecting context.
-- Optimized rendering of mathematical formulas.

-**2.6.7 (2025-08-16)**

-- Fix: missing entity sanitize.

-**2.6.6 (2025-08-16)**

-- Output rendering optimization.

-**2.6.5 (2025-08-16)**

-- Fix: crash when creating a context in a new group.
-- Fix: high CPU usage after switching profiles.

-**2.6.4 (2025-08-15)**

-- Fix: tool execution in OpenAI Agents.
-- Optimizations.

-**2.6.3 (2025-08-15)**

-- Optimized streaming and CPU usage.
-- Fixed crash on set label color and ctx duplicate.

-**2.6.2 (2025-08-15)**

-- Added plugins (beta): Google, Facebook, X/Twitter, Telegram, Slack, GitHub, Bitbucket.

-**2.6.1 (2025-08-14)**

-- LlamaIndex Agents refactored to Workflows.

-**2.6.0 (2025-08-13)**

-- Added split responses to the OpenAI Agents in non-streaming mode.
-- Disabled auto-scroll when manually scrolled to the top.
-- Increased scrollbar width in the light theme.
-- Optimized the clearing of the streaming buffer.
-- Optimized imports.
-- Made CSS improvements.

-**2.5.98 (2025-08-12)**

-- Added support for GPT-5 in LlamaIndex/Chat with Files mode.
-- Experts are now allowed in all OpenAI agent types.
-- Improved the output of OpenAI agents (separated context items).
-- Refactored memory cleanup for thread workers.
-- Optimized streaming.

-**2.5.97 (2025-08-11)**

-- Fix: attribute error in prev ctx.

-**2.5.96 (2025-08-10)**

-- Fixed memory leaks.

-**2.5.95 (2025-08-09)**

-- Added user info personalization in Config -> Personalization, where you can provide information about yourself to the model.
-- Added presets personalization with configurable AI names and avatars.
-- Added a search field in the Translator tool.
-- Fixed <> tags replacement in code blocks.

-**2.5.94 (2025-08-09)**

-- Added a new LLM provider: HuggingFace Router.
-- Introduced a new model: gpt-oss (OpenAI open-source model available in HuggingFace and Ollama).
-- Added a new agent mode in OpenAI Agents: Bot 2 Bot.
-- Fixed: Storing the last used context ID when empty.
-- Fixed: Reloading items when an agent run is stopped.

 # Credits and links